 The main difference between Windows 10 pro edition and Home edition is networking management capabilities and Policy features.
 This guide will detail how to enable group policy editor in Windows 10 or Windows 11 Home

 Follow through to know how to install this.
-The same method can be used in windows 7 and 8 as well.
+The same method can be used in Windows 7 and 8 as well.

 Note: As PowerShell script is the fast yet safe method to install this we have promoted this to the number 1 spot.